Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance should be compared to the DBIQ Optimum Yield Energy Index Excess Return to assess its tracking effectiveness.
+Benchmark Comparison: DBE's performance should be compared to the DBIQ Optimum Yield Energy Index Excess Return.
+Discrepancies may arise due to fund expenses and tracking errors.

 Expense Ratio: 0.75